dcunited001/dcunited001.github.io/_graphics/2017-01-04-webgl-gpu-prng.md

 military recruiter runs.
 And honestly, that is the cheapest way to get a background check if you know why they ask the questions they do.

-CAN THE GOVERNMENT GET OUT OF MY LIFE?
+This is why I would make an excellent intellegence analyst.
+I knew what was wrong with my three minute conversation with the recruiter and I knew exactly what information he was seeing without needing him to tell me.
+There was nothing wrong with how the recruiter handled the
+situation: he was exposed to information on my criminal record for which he was trained to handle in a specific way.
+I'm pissed at the information now on my background check.

+### Can the Government Get the Fuck Out of My Life?!

 Stop pissing all over yourself just for me.
 It's not very becoming.
-And if I could ever get a job without being bullied by the facility security officer (FSO ... required for DoD contracting) than HOLY SHIT I might be so distracted, I wouldn't even care.
+And if I could ever get a job without being bullied by the facility security officer (FSO ... a role required by the FCL process DSS runs for DoD contracting) then HOLY SHIT I might be so distracted, I wouldn't even care.

 And that's why I read Joint military doctrine at night.
 It's not just to imagine how logistics are applied to manage thousands of people